dennisvang/django-minifilter/README.md

 # Quick example

-Consider the following simple model:
+Suppose we have the following simple model, part of an application called `myapp`:

 ```python
 from django.db import models